Skip to main content

 In the UK, 85% of women diagnosed with breast cancer survive.
 In low-income communities, fewer than 40% do.

 The gap isn't biological.
 It's a gap in access, awareness and funding.
-We're closing it — through free screening, community education and treatment support in the developing world.
+We're closing it — through free screening, community education and treatment support in low-income communities worldwide.

 85%